 Student of University of Oxford

 Jeevan Ravindran is a passionate human rights activist who also campaigns against poverty, homelessness and other social causes.
 Born in London but also raised in Sri Lanka, Jeevan felt strongly about economic inequality and started working as a volunteer with Oxfam at the age of 14.
-In the summer of 2014, he travelled to India and worked with HelpAge India and AIM for Seva, compiling case studies of local elders and teaching English to a group of children at the local boys’ home.
-He continues to travel to India regularly, also volunteering in 2015 and 2016 for different causes, including setting up a website for an orphanage in Chennai.
+In the summer of 2014, she travelled to India and worked with HelpAge India and AIM for Seva, compiling case studies of local elders and teaching English to a group of children at the local boys’ home.
+She continued to travel to India regularly, also volunteering in 2015 and 2016 for different causes.

 Jeevan has also worked with homelessness and disability charities.
-In 2015 he was also awarded the UPF Youth Achievement Award and the Student of the Year Award.
-He is a passionate writer, but also enjoys performing in theatre and music.
-He is currently studying for a degree in French and Spanish, but eventually aspires to be an international journalist focusing on human rights and social causes.
+In 2015 she was also awarded the UPF Youth Achievement Award and the Student of the Year Award.
+She is a passionate writer, but also enjoys performing in theatre and music.
+She is currently studying for a degree in French and Spanish, but eventually aspires to be an international journalist focusing on human rights and social causes.